Rex mutation

 to changes in the structure of groups of hairs and cross-section of individual hairs.
-The Rexed coats are unusual but occur (and have been preserved) in cats, rats, rabbits, horses, and dogs.
+The rexed coats are unusual but occur (and have been preserved) in cats, rats, rabbits, horses, and dogs.
 The mutations, infrequent and spontaneous, occur in a variety of genes and genetic regulatory structures.
 The diversity of genetic factors results in variable coat thickness/density and fur length.
+A similar mutation can affect the feathers of birds.